MASSERMAN

 The plaintiff was a realtor who fell on wet paint on the sidewalk of a property owned by an investment company whose manager was also sued.
 We admitted liability for the entity and denied liability for the manager.
 The plaintiff sustained severe coccyx and low back injuries and underwent a back surgery and two rhizotomies.
 The plaintiff claimed $290,000 in medical expenses and sought $800,000 at trial.
 The Court granted our motion for nonsuit on behalf of the manager.
 After an 8-day trial the jury returned a verdict against the entity for $48,669, including $8,669 in economic damages and $40,000 in noneconomic damages.

-The plaintiff was an older woman who lived next door to the defendant.
-She was injured when she stepped out of her vehicle in a commonly-owned driveway and fell when her cane went into a fence post hole on the defendant’s property.
-The plaintiff claimed orthopedic injuries and required a future right knee arthroscopy and partial lateral meniscectomy.
-The plaintiff requested that the jury award $873,000, including future surgery and a life care plan.
+The plaintiff lived next door to our client.
+She was injured when she stepped out of her vehicle in a commonly-owned driveway and fell when her cane went into a fence post hole on our client’s property.
+The plaintiff claimed orthopedic injuries and required a future right knee arthroscopy and partial lateral meniscectomy, requesting a jury award of $873,000, including future surgery and a life care plan.
 After an 8-day trial the jury awarded $20,835 in past medical expenses and $5,000 in past noneconomic damages, and found the plaintiff 75% negligent to arrive at a total verdict of $6,458.75.

 RECENT PRE-TRIAL RESULTS